DMS COURSES

 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
 A study of the systematics, evolution and distribution of fishes, with emphasis on marine forms.

 Five credit hours.
-Three hours of lecture and one six-hour laboratory/field trip per week.
-Prerequisite: CMOB 8708 or authorization of the Professor or Director of the Department.
+Three hours of lecture and one six-hour laboratory per week.
+Prerequisite: CMOB 8708 or authorization of the Director of the Department.
+Study of the ecology and geographical distribution of corals and coral reefs.
+Field trips are required.

 CMOB 8715.
 ECOLOGICAL CONCEPTS IN MARINE RESEARCH (I, II)(On demand)